hpc-carpentry/hpc-carpentry.github.io/_posts/2018/06/2018-06-28-executive-council-meeting-report.md

 ## General feelings of excitement

 Just want to wrap up by saying that I am very excited about working with everyone on the EC.
-Over the two days in Gainesville, we navigated challenging conversations, heard a diversity of opinions, had our minds changed, shared much laughter, did an Irish Dancing lesson (much more laughter), and were always motivated by the vision and values of the Carpentries.
+Over the two days in Gainesville, we navigated challenging conversations, heard a diversity of opinions, had our minds changed, shared much laughter, did an Irish Dancing lesson (much more laughter), and were always motivated by the vision and values of The Carpentries.
 Looking forward to the next few months!